 - Remember - it is your responsibility to organise your work/other commitments around your assessments.
 The expectation is that you complete them by the due date!

-- If you know in advance you won't be able to complete an assessment on time, contact your Unit Coordinator as soon as possible to discuss options.
+- If you know in advance you won't be able to complete an assessment on time, contact your Unit Convenor as soon as possible to discuss options.

-- Stay in touch with your Unit Coordinator about your circumstances!
+- Stay in touch with your Unit Convenor about your circumstances!

 - Don't forget to attach supporting evidence to your application.